Tushit99/godly-quartz-3005/README.md

 ## Functionalities
 1. Cart Functionality (like adding an item and removing)
 2. Admin Page
-3. Admin can add a product product Will be shown on the latest page
-4. Login and Sign Up
+3. Login and Sign Up
-5. Product Page (with Sorting )
+4. Product Page (with Sorting)

 ## Our Mission
 Our mission is to make beautiful jewellery accessible.
 Jewellery that not only makes a woman look beautiful but also make her feel beautiful and loved.